pgtipping/Synthalyst/guides/trainingPlanCreator.md

 1. **Gemini + Search API Stage (Premium Users Only):**

-   - Use Google's Gemini model with the Search API to fetch current, relevant resources
+   - Use Google's Gemini-2.0-flash model with the Search API to fetch current, relevant resources
    - Generate a structured list of up-to-date resources

-2. **Llama 3.2 3b Preview Stage (All Users):**
+2. **Llama 3.2 3b Instruct Model (All Users):**
-   - Pass the core training plan parameters to Llama 3.2 3b
+   - Pass the core training plan parameters to meta-llama/Llama-3.2-3b-instruct model via the OpenRouter API
    - For premium users: Include the resource recommendations from Gemini as context
    - For free users: Use an enhanced prompt to request detailed resource recommendations
    - Generate the complete training plan with sections, activities, and assessments